Søren Læssøe Lange

 Søren Læssøe Lange (5 May 1760 – 19 June 1828) was a Danish painter and illustrator.
-He is mostly remembered for his topographical watercolours and drawings of landscapes, cityscapes and gardens in the years after 1800.
+He is mostly remembered for his topographical watercolours and drawings of landscapes, cityscapes, and gardens in the 19th century.
 He lived much of his life in Denmark-Norway.

 Biography

 Lange was born on 4 May 1760 in Faaborg, the son of master painter Jesper Henric Johansen Lange and Dorthea Hansdatter Læssøe.
 He completed a painter's apprenticeship with his father in 1781.
+He received his journeyman's certificate on 21 May 1781.

-He later enrolled at the Royal Danish Academy of Fine Arts's Model School.
-He won the Academy's small and large silver medals..
+That year, he enrolled at the Royal Danish Academy of Fine Arts where he studied from 1781 until 1787.
+He won the Academy's small and large silver medals in 1785 and 1787, respectively.
+In 1814, his work was displayed at the Charlottenborg Spring Exhibition.
+He died on 19 June 1828 in Copenhagen and was buried at Helligåndskirken.

 Works

-In the beginning of his career he created some portraits.
+In the beginning of his career, Lange created some portraits.
 He later turned to exclusively painting and drawing landscapes and buildings from different parts of Denmark.
-He has also created a substantial number of drawings and watercolours of monuments and tombstones of which many have been lost.
+His watercolour paintings appear to have taken stylistic inspiration from Jens Juel.
 In 1820, he visited the island of Bornholm.